wilsonsiaw/alx-system_engineering-devops/0x00-shell_basics/README.md

    To display hidden files in long format, use the **ls -la** command in the terminal.
    The 4-listmorefiles file in the repository takes this command and turns it into an executable script.

+6. **A script that displays the current directory in long format, with user and group ID's displayed numerically and hidden files:**
+   To display contents of the working directory in long format with the numeric user and group ID's as well as hidden files, use the **ls -lna** command in the terminal.
+   The 5-listfilesdigitonly file in the repository takes this command and turns it into an executable script.